edgeimpulse/aws_workshop/README.md

 * EC2 instance as a simulated edge device
 * Ubuntu-based devices (x64 and QC6490-based for example)
+* Nvidia Jetson devices running Jetpack 5.x and/or 6.0
 * Raspberry Pi 5 running Raspberry Pi OS

 More device types are planned so stay tuned!